Delmar, Wisconsin

 The Town of Delmar is located in Chippewa County in the U.S. state of Wisconsin.
-The population was 936 at the 2010 census.
+The population was 1,013 at the 2020 census.

 History

-The 6 by 6 mi squares that became the Town of Delmar were first surveyed in the fall of 1848 by crews working for the U.S. government.
-In November 1849 a crew marked all the section corners of the eastern six by six square, walking the woods and swamps on foot, measuring with chain and compass.
-When done, the deputy surveyor filed this general description:
+The outlines of the 6-mile squares that would become the Town of Delmar were first surveyed in the fall of 1848 by crews working for the U.S. government.
+In November 1849 a crew marked all the section lines of the eastern six by six square, walking the woods and swamps on foot, measuring with chain and compass.
+When done, the deputy surveyor filed this general description of the eastern 6-mile square:

 In the Southern part of this Township there is a considerable quantity of valuable Pine timber.
 In the Southwest quarter of Section 5 there are two unoccupied Cabins.
 The Surface is generally flat, the Soil poor & wet and but a Small portion adapted to farming.
 The banks of the Steams are low and the current Swift.
 Yellow River runs through the North Western Corner of the Township and there is also a considerable stream on the Eastern Part, which affords a good source(?) water power.
 It is heavily timbered with Birch, Maple, Sugar Pine & Oak.